timOTdev/0036_wanderlustoria/README.md

 4. Post a new story under a city
 5. Post comments on other stories
 6. Enjoy learning about new places
+7. Charater limits are as follows: 1000 character limit for story body, 500 for user bio, 280 for user comments

 ### As an admin